MrPillBoxHat/CMSC425/Megaman CMSC451/ReadMe.txt

 	- Run animation has some kind of white line on top
 	- Need to fix animation timings (some frames should be displayed longer than other frames).
-	- Need to implement run and jump.
+	- Need to implement continuous run after jump.
 Right now it stops after a new key is pressed
+	- Fire needs to continue until finished firing